 - Manageability and Monitorability

-- Datacoral needs read-only privileges to monitor the installation and provide functionality
+- Datacoral needs read-only privileges to monitor the installation

 - AWS Cloudwatch logs and metrics

-- redshift system and metadata tables like
+- Data Warehouse system and metadata tables (like

-pg_catalog.*to support materialized views and for monitoring purposes
+pg_catalog.*in Redshift) to support materialized views and for monitoring purposes

 Datacoral Architecture Diagram